jsalignon/cactus/docs/3_Install__Data.md

 ![DAG](/docs/images/dag_get_data.svg)

 The pipeline download the data from various sources and process it to produce all the files required by cactus.
 These can be grouped in 6 broad categories: parsed genome sequences, parsed genome annotations, CHIP-Seq files, chromatin states files, parsed motifs files and software (Homer data), bowtie2 indexes of a contaminant genome.
-In order to maxime reproducibility, all processes (excepting the one to download HiHMM files) are encapsulated within containers.
+To increase reproducibility, all processes (excepting the one to download HiHMM files) are encapsulated within containers.
 Here are some details on what the parsing pipeline does:

   - Motifs:
     - [Homer data](https://doi.org/10.1016/j.molcel.2010.05.004): The latest genome (6.4), organism (6.3) and promoters (5.5) versions were downloaded from http://homer.ucsd.edu/homer.